 But my Dad had the euthanasia option up his sleeve because he had to take anti-rejection drugs to keep his donor kidney from his kidney transplant functioning.
 (Most people don’t have this option.)

 After spending nearly a month at palliative care, my Dad ended his struggles with cancer by discontinuing the medication that was keeping his kidney functional.
 Five days after that, he died.

 I had a similarly confronting experience in September 2016, when I went through a brain operation that nearly killed me.
 It left me with severe temporary disabilities from which I am still recovering today.
 Although I’ve had four previous near-death experiences, my recent brain operation was the first time in my life that I gave up on life as a result of the complications of this operation.
 For the first couple of weeks after the operation, I kept saying “This is no way to live, that it’s better to die than to live like this.”
-I really meant it.
+I meant it.

 In the end, I carried on.
-I know I have a lot of other health confrontations ahead of me because of this hereditary condition called VHL, making me prone to a lot of cysts and tumors throughout my life.
+I know I have a lot of other health confrontations ahead of me because of this hereditary condition called VHL, making me prone to a lot of cysts and tumours throughout my life.

 Look at me now.
 I’m 44 and have had five near-death experiences.
 Three to five years from now I may have to confront the reality of getting a kidney transplant, being on dialysis machines and going through God knows what kind of journey, let alone still recover from my recent brain operation.
 There’s only so much the body and spirit can take from all these medical interventions.

 But even though all this may happen, I still choose life because I have found other purposes and meanings for me to live for.
 In my case, if my body and my abilities deteriorate that much, I have already made a conscious decision as a result of my recent brain operation that I’d rather be here alive for my family and to serve my causes and purposes.